bitcoin

 (Source: Coinglass)

 The current open interest is showing that the network is still carrying a lot of borrowed money even after the sell-off following the recent controversy.
-When open interest stays high like this, it makes the token very sensitive to sudden price movements.
+When open interest stays high like this, it makes the token very volatile to sudden price movements.
 If the crypto market gets a bullish sign, then the rise in the open interest could spark a recovery through a short squeeze.
-Although the current crypto market is filled with bullish sentiment, Bitcoin has soared above $75,000.
+Luckily, the current crypto market is filled with bullish sentiment, and Bitcoin has soared above $75,000.

-On the other hand, if the crypto market faces downward pressure with any negative news, then the same high leverage could trigger more liquidation.
+On the other hand, if the crypto market faces downward pressure with any negative news, then the same high leverage could trigger more liquidation in the cryptocurrency.

 According to TradingView, the 14-day Relative Strength Index is currently revolving around 32.
-This shows that the token is currently in oversold territory, and it could attract buyers, which can help the cryptocurrency to see a rebound.
+This shows that the token is currently in oversold territory, and it could attract more buyers.
+This can help the cryptocurrency to see a rebound.

 Bittensor (TAO) Price 5%